MarcT0K/Franck/DOCS.md

 We rely on the recently active users to avoid querying all the Mastodon users.
 This technique significantly reduces the network traffic while providing a coherent estimation of the interactions.

+We provide the exact same graph for Pleroma/Akkoma.

 ### Misskey "Top Users" graphs